 - Instant Pot Pulled Pork

-Did you make this healthy twist on beef stroganoff?
+Did you make this Keto Beef Stroganoff?
 I’d love to know how it turned out!
 Leave a comment and a rating below.

 While you’re at it, let’s be friends – follow me on Pinterest and Instagram for the latest and greatest.